An exploration of low crossing and chiral cosmetic bands with grid diagrams: Grid diagrams and band attachments

 Consider two consecutive rows in a grid (the case for columns works in the same way); each contains one $X$ and one $O$ marking.
 We will assume for simplicity (but without loss of generality) that the markings on the lower row are not adjacent to any marking on the upper row.

-We say that two consecutive rows are \textit{interleaved} if the arcs spanned by the markings partially overlap (see the top diagram in Figure~\ref{fig:band_grids}(b)), and \textit{non-interleaved} otherwise.
+We say that two consecutive rows are \textit{interleaved} if the arcs spanned by the markings partially overlap (see the left diagram in Figure~\ref{fig:band_grids}(b)), and \textit{non-interleaved} otherwise.

-We can non-trivially change the markings in these two rows in five possible ways, while still producing a valid grid diagram.
-The first possibility is to move one pair of markings upwards and the other pair downards.
+We can non-trivially move pairs of markings vertically within the two rows in five possible ways, while still producing a valid grid diagram.
+The first possibility is to move one connected XO pair of markings upwards and the other pair downwards.
 The effect on the link is either a crossing change or equivalent to a planar isotopy on the underlying knot diagram.
 These two alternatives depend on whether the two markings were interleaved or not, see the top row of Figure~\ref{fig:band_grids}(a) for the non-interleaving case.
-The second possibility is to swap two markings among the two rows and leave the other two in the same position.
+The second possibility is to move a single marking upward and another non-connected single marking downward and leave the other two in the same position.
 In this case the effect of the move depends on whether we move two markings of the same kind (\textit{e.g.}~two $O$s), or not.
 In the first case, the move corresponds to a coherent band attachment, and in the second case to a non-coherent one, see the mid and bottom row in Figure~\ref{fig:band_grids}(a).
+Note that in the latter case the result is an invalid grid $G$ as the link orientation is not preserved by the move.
+However, it is possible to exhibit a valid grid $G'$ whose unlabelled markings are the same as $G$.
+In our computations, non-coherent band attachments are achieved using built-in functions in \texttt{GridPym}, see~\cite{gridpym} and Section~\ref{sec:data_availability} for further details and documentation.
 Depending on whether the rows/columns are interleaved or not, and whether the corresponding arcs are oriented in the same direction or not, exchanging one pair $X \leftrightarrow O$ among the two rows can yield non-equivalent band attachments, see Figure~\ref{fig:band_grids}(a) mid and bottom row, and Figure~\ref{fig:band_grids}(b) for an example.
 Note that this can occur in the coherent and non-coherent case alike.